spaceapegames/terraform-provider-wavefront/README.md

 Terraform 0.10.0 or higher (Custom providers were released at 0.10.0) govendor for dependency management

+## Known Issues
+There is an issue with the wavefront API when applying tagged alerts that it will cause a race condition.
+They are working on fixing this.

+To ensure that applies of more than one Alert are successful you can use  the `-parallelism` flag to prevent parallel resource creations
+`terraform apply -parallelism=1`

 ## Building and Testing

 ### Build the plugin.